Adaptive Gibbs samplers and related MCMC methods: A counter-example

-for some choice of the sequence $(a_n)_{n=0}^\infty$ satisfying $8 <a_n \nearrow \infty$. \end{example}
+for some choice of the sequence $(a_n)_{n=0}^\infty$ satisfying $8 <a_n \nearrow\infty$. \end{example}

-Example~\ref{ex_stairway_to_heaven_2} satisfies assumptions~(i) and~(ii) above.
-Indeed, (i) clearly holds since $\alpha_n \to \alpha := (\half,\half)$, and (ii) follows immediately from the standard Markov chain properties of irreducibility and aperiodicity (c.f. \cite{MeynTw, RobRos}).
-However, if $a_n$ increases to $\infty$ slowly enough, then the example exhibits transient behaviour and is not ergodic.
-More precisely, we shall prove the following:
+Example~\ref{exstairwaytoheaven2} satisfies assumptions (i) and (ii) above.
+Indeed, (i) clearly holds since $\alpha_n \to\alpha:= (\half,\half)$, and (ii) follows immediately from the standard Markov chain properties of irreducibility and aperiodicity; cf. \cite {MeynTw,RobRos}.
+However, if $a_n$ increases to $\infty$ slowly enough, then the example exhibits transient behavior and is not ergodic.
+More precisely, we shall prove the following proposition.